dtoney12/React-redux_tutorial_books/README.md

 # Course content and app created by Stephen Grider
-## Udemy course “Modern React with Redux [2023 Update]
+## from Udemy course “Modern React with Redux [2023 Update]
-### Books Application design specified in Section 6, “How to Handle Forms”
+### This application "Books" is detailed in Sections 6 - 9

 Application screenshot: